Richardinho/react-hero-app-with-routing/intro.md

   }

 ```
-A quirk of named outlets is that once a component is rendered within it it will continue to be - even when the user navigates elsewhere - until the path of the route is explicitly set to *null*.
+A quirk of named outlets is that once a component is rendered within it it will continue to be rendered there- even when the user navigates elsewhere - until the path of the secondary route is explicitly set to *null*.

 ```
 this.router.navigate([{ outlets: { popup: null }}]);
 ```
 React Router does not support secondary routes or named outlets.

-This created a problem in implementing the contact form which in Angular uses secondary routes.
+This created a problem in implementing the contact form which in the Angular app uses secondary routes.
-Instead, I bound the rendering of the contact form to a boolean property.
+My solution was to bind the rendering of the contact form to a boolean property.
 Although this may seem crude, I actually think it gives a better user experience: I don't believe that the displaying of the form is something that should be persisted within the browser history.

 I don't particularly like the concept of secondary routes.
 They seem to run contrary to the idea of URLs representing a single resource.

 #### Observables
-observables, also known as *Streams*, are data sources which emit values periodically.
+Observables, also known as *streams*, are data sources which emit values periodically.
-Although not an integral part of it, they are heavily used in Angular.
+Angular uses them heavily, although they aren't an integral part of it.

-They have some similarities to promises and can be used where they are, such as for carrying out fetches for data from the server.
+They have some similarities to promises and can often be used in place of them, such as for carrying out fetches for data from the server.
 One big advantage they have over promises is that they can be cancelled.
 In an app that uses routing, it is very useful to be able to cancel a fetch request when the user navigates to another page whilst the request is in flight.